 If you would like to have a go at editing your images we work with Adobe Photoshop and Adobe Lightroom here at NCLT, however if you do not have access to these programmes, see the list of some apps below which can be used from your smartphone.

-Smartphone Photo Editing Apps: Snapseed, A Color Story, VSCO, Mastin Labs, Huji, Lomograph, Enlight, Afterlight 2.
+Suggestions for free smartphone photo editing apps: Adobe Photoshop Express, Snapseed, A Color Story, VSCO, Mastin Labs, Huji, Lomograph, Enlight, Afterlight 2.

 What to hand in: